jameshfisher/jameshfisher.com/_posts/2017-11-02-web-cryptography-api-symmetric-encryption.md

 ---
-title: "Symmetric encryption with the Web Cryptography API"
+title: Symmetric encryption with the Web Cryptography API
-tags: ["programming", "crypto", "javascript"]
+tags:
+  - programming
+  - crypto
+  - javascript
 ---

 Here's an example of symmetric encryption using the Web Cryptography API.